Project 1: Elevator Controller - Spring 2025

 Note: Testing incrementally makes finding bugs easier.
 Once you finish a function and it is testable, make sure it is working correctly.

-Testing Snakes Class
+Testing CentCom and Elevator Class

-• Test the function makeDefaultBoard(...) for a normal case.
+• Test CentCom::addElevator() for a normal case.

-• Test the function makeRandomBoard(...) for a normal case.
+• Test CentCom::addElevator() for an error case.

-• Test the function makeRandomBoard(...) for an error case.
+• Test Elevator::setUp() for an error case.

-• Test the overloaded assignment operator for an edge case.
+• Test Elevator::insertFloor() for an error case.

 Testing For Memory Leaks / Memory Errors